Trademark Classes: The Ultimate Guide

 CLASS 44: MEDICAL, BEAUTY AND AGRICULTURAL

-• This class generally covers medical care, hygienic and beauty care given by persons or establishments to human beings and animals; it also includes services relating to the fields of agriculture, horticulture and forestry.
-Examples of common services found in this class include: Medical services; veterinary services; hygienic and beauty care for human beings or animals; agriculture, horticulture and forestry services; medical analysis services relating to the treatment of persons (such as x-ray examinations and taking of blood samples); artificial insemination services;
+This class generally covers medical care, hygienic and beauty care given by persons or establishments to human beings and animals; it also includes services relating to the fields of agriculture, horticulture, and forestry.
+Examples of common services found in this class include medical services; veterinary services; hygienic and beauty care for human beings or animals; agriculture, horticulture, and forestry services; medical analysis services relating to the treatment of persons (such as x-ray examinations and taking of blood samples); artificial insemination services; pharmacy advice; animal breeding; services relating to the growing of plants such as gardening; services relating to floral art such as floral compositions as well as garden design.

 CLASS 45: PERSONAL AND LEGAL

-• This class generally covers personal and legal services.
-Examples of common services found in this class include: Legal services; security services for the protection of property and individuals; personal and social services rendered by others to meet the needs of individuals; services rendered by lawyers to individuals, groups of individuals, organizations and enterprises; investigation and surveillance services relating to the safety of persons and entities; services provided to individuals in relation with social events, such as social escort services, matrimonial agencies, funeral services.
+This class generally covers personal and legal services.
+Examples of common services found in this class include legal services; security services for the protection of property and individuals; personal and social services rendered by others to meet the needs of individuals; services rendered by lawyers to individuals, groups of individuals, organizations, and enterprises; investigation and surveillance services relating to the safety of persons and entities; services provided to individuals in relation with social events, such as social escort services, matrimonial agencies, funeral services.

 Wrapping Up